 What’s that game that Barcelona, Bayern Munich, Liverpool or all the top soccer teams play before games and training sessions?
 It’s called piggy in the middle or rondos or just keep away.
 It’s the foundation of all soccer, keeping the ball while under pressure.
 The smaller the circle the harder it is to keep the soccer ball away from the two defenders in the middle.

 Piggy in the middle, or 5 v 2 is the classic possession game used by all of the top clubs in the world.
 In the photo below, Chelsea players play piggy in the middle before a training session.
 Guess who’s one of the pigs in the middle in the photo?
 Well, that looks like John Terry to me.
 Wonder how long he had to spend in the middle chasing the ball around as the piggy.
-The piggy in the middle also usually has to hold on to a penny jersey to distinguish themselves from the rest of the players, as you see in this picture below.
+The piggy in the middle also usually has to hold on to a penny jersey to distinguish themselves from the rest of the players.

 Here’s Barcelona warming up playing a little piggy in the middle.
 While this is just a warm up, this is a useful soccer drill for all levels of ability and skill.
 And more players can be added, say three defenders in a bigger space or one defender in a smaller space.
 You can make adjustments according to skill level.
 The main idea though is to get players used to keeping the ball.